mpandav/tibco-cloud-usability/TCI/tibagent-monitor-k8s/Readme.md

 # Deploy tibagent in K8S Cluster to Manage and Monitor the local apps

 ### **API Access Key**
-For DB service and hybrid connectivity in Flogo tester
+For DB service and hybrid connectivity in Flogo tester and hybrid connectivity of apps.

     Name: keyName
     Value: 0sIC3+xxxx